EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 For some units, meters will become "unit aware" on the display page.

+#### TagPoint.displayUnits

+This can be None, or a pipe-separated string listing one or more units that the tag's value should be displayed in.
+Base SI units imply that the correct prefix should be used for readability, but units that contain a prefix imply fixed display only in that unit.

 #### TagPoint.convertTo(unit)
 Return the value in the given unit